lordbagel42/basalt-monado/README.md

 ### Monado Specifics

-You'll need to compile Monado with the same Eigen as Basalt, so if you used a custom Eigen installation, build with `-DEIGEN3_INCLUDE_DIR=$bsltinstall/include/eigen3` otherwise Monado will automatically use your system's Eigen.
-Additionally, set `export CFLAGS=-march=native CXXFLAGS=-march=native` before compiling (because we've been building everything with `-march=native` until this point and not doing so might result in weird crashes related to Eigen).
+You'll need to compile Monado with the same Eigen used in Basalt, and with the same flags.
+For that, set these with CMake (or equivalent flags for meson):
+`-DEIGEN3_INCLUDE_DIR=$bsltdeps/basalt/thirdparty/basalt-headers/thirdparty/eigen
+-DCMAKE_C_FLAGS="-march=native" -DCMAKE_CXX_FLAGS="-march=native"` otherwise
+Monado will automatically use your system's Eigen, and having mismatched Eigen version/flags can cause a lot of headaches.

 Run an OpenXR app like `hello_xr` with the following environment variables set